c-blake/bu/doc/tim.md

-the mean,sdev for the best several times out of many runs to approximate the error on the sample min.[^5] Differences between two smallest times or various statistical formulae or nesting with sample stats on min(several) are surely possible, but these all share a problem: the sample-min itself is guaranteed to be exceeded.
+the mean,sdev for the best several times out of many runs to approximate the error on the sample min.[^5] Differences between two smallest times or various statistical formulae or nesting with sample stats on min(several) are surely possible, but these all share a problem: the population-min is guaranteed to be less than any sample min.

-One can be a bit more sophisticated and use the Fraga Alves-Neves estimator[^6] for the true endpoint.
-This is always below the sample min.
+One can be a bit more sophisticated and use the Fraga Alves-Neves estimator[^6] for the true endpoint to try to extrapolate.
+This is always < sample min.
 Repeated sampling of smaller windows to estimate its uncertainty is what `tim` does presently.

 Usage
 =====